MFA, The University of Mississippi

 From 1970 to 1976 Mr. Beckwith attended the University of Mississippi earning a B.F.A. and a M.F.A. in sculpture under the direction of Mr. Charles M. Gross.
 He built a working bronze foundry and received a Graduate Teaching Assistantship in sculpture from 1974–1976.

-Beckwith owned and operated Vulcan Studios & Foundry, Mississippi’s first commercial, fine arts, bronze foundry from 1976-1986.
-While casting for other sculptors he continued to produce gallery work, commissions and show his bronzes in numerous one man and group show including the Frank Marino Gallery and Splashlight Studios in New York, the Louisiana World’s Fair in New Orleans and at the National Museum of American Art, Smithsonian Institution, Washington, D.C.
+Beckwith owned and operated Vulcan Studios & Foundry, Mississippi’s first commercial, fine arts bronze foundry from 1976–1986.
+While casting for other sculptors he continued to produce gallery work, commissions, and show his bronzes in numerous solo and group show including the Frank Marino Gallery and Splashlight Studios in New York, the Louisiana World’s Fair in New Orleans, and at the National Museum of American Art, Smithsonian Institution, Washington, D.C.

 Public commissions by Beckwith include life-size or larger monuments of Elvis Presley, B.B.
-King, William Faulkner, Mr. George Merrick- founder of Coral Gables, FL, Mr. Earl Wilson- founder of Mississippi Methodist Rehabilitation Hospital, Mr. L.Q.C.
-Lamar, Jefferson Davis, Chief Piomingo– Chickasaw.
-His “Flagbearer for the Mississippi 11th” was the last monument to be installed at the Gettysburg National Military Park in Gettysburg, PA.
+King, William Faulkner, Mr. George Merrick (founder of Coral Gables, FL), Mr. Earl Wilson, (founder of Mississippi Methodist Rehabilitation Hospital), Mr. L.Q.C.
+Lamar, Jefferson Davis, Chickasaw Chief Piomingo.
+His “Flag Bearer for the Mississippi 11th” was the last monument to be installed at the Gettysburg National Military Park in Gettysburg, PA.

-Beckwith’s portrait busts include Jim Henson, Eudora Welty, Tennessee Williams, Richard Wright, Herman Melville, Congressman Jamie Whitten, Governor William Waller, Mr. Thomas M. Purvis, founder of Purvis, MS, Al Key- aviator, Mr. Stewart Brumfield- Chairman of the Board State Bank & Trust Co., Dr. Manard Quimby, and Dr. Tom and Carol McGee.
+Beckwith’s portrait busts include Jim Henson, Eudora Welty, Tennessee Williams, Richard Wright, Herman Melville, Congressman Jamie Whitten, Governor William Waller, Mr. Thomas M. Purvis (founder of Purvis, MS), aviator Al Key, Mr. Stewart Brumfield (Chairman of the Board State Bank & Trust Co), Dr. Manard Quimby, and Dr. Tom and Carol McGee.

-William Beckwith’s work in included in private collections throughout the nation as well as fifteen permanent collections including the Mississippi Museum of Art.
+William Beckwith’s work is in private collections throughout the nation as well as fifteen permanent collections including the Mississippi Museum of Art.
 He has been a guest speaker at the Lauren Rogers Museum of Art, The Mississippi Museum of Art, E.E.
-Bass Cultural Center, and featured as the keynote speaker at the Mississippi Art Educator’s Association.
-His teaching experience includes Beginning, Intermediate and Advanced Sculpture, Advanced Head Modeling, Figure Drawing, Perspective Drawing, Beginning Drawing, and 3-D Design.
+Bass Cultural Center, and was featured as the keynote speaker at the Mississippi Art Educators Association.
+His teaching included Beginning, Intermediate and Advanced Sculpture, Advanced Head Modeling, Figure Drawing, Perspective Drawing, Beginning Drawing, and 3-D Design.

-Beckwith currently lives with his wife and son in Taylor, Mississippi where he operates a sculpture studio and produces portrait commissions, public monuments and personal work.
-A new 9,850 square foot studio is currently under construction.
+Beckwith currently lives with his wife and son in Taylor, Mississippi, where he operates a sculpture studio and produces portrait commissions, public monuments, and personal work in a new 9,850-square-foot studio.